Skip to main content

 Note that JsLIGO, like JavaScript, requires the return keyword to indicate what is being returned.
 If return is not used, it will be the same as return unit.

 By default, LIGO will warn about unused arguments inside functions.
-In case we do not use an argument, we can use the wildcard _ to prevent warnings.
-Either use _ instead of the argument identifier:
+In case we do not use an argument, its name should start with _ to prevent warnings.

 Anonymous functions (a.k.a. lambdas)